We encourage everyone to download our demo software and give it a spin before purchasing, that's how confident we are that you will love our products.

 <2> Question: I want to put the software on my computer at home and the computer at work.
 What do I have to do?

 Answer: Go to our website and order an additional unlock code.
-We have tried to be reasonable, by pricing the additional unlock codes at a significant discount from the full-priced software (you don't get that kind of a break from MicroSoft, if you want a second computer to have Windows XP, you pay the full price!).
+We have tried to be reasonable, by pricing the additional unlock codes at a significant discount from the full-priced software (you don't get that kind of a break from Microsoft, if you want a second computer to have Windows, you pay the full price!).

 <3> Question: Would you explain the Additional Unlocking Code?